Is There An Acne Remedy That Really Works?

 Then in the 1970’s and 1980’s, the makers of acne care formulas began to realize that the problem that creates acne is oil on your skin, not oil in your skin.
-It is the over-accumulation of oily sebum that blocks the openings of pores and traps Propionibacterium acne bacteria inside.
+It is the over-accumulation of oily sebum that blocks the openings of pores2 and traps Propionibacterium acne bacteria inside.

-“Dry” skin, on the other hand, isn’t all about the pores.
+“Dry” skin, on the other hand, isn’t all about the pores3.
 It is about the concentration of water inside the skin.
 It is possible to have skin that is both oily and dry at the same time.
 Fortunately most people have to deal with just one problem or the other.
 Most people do not have “combination” skin.

 How can you tell if you have dry skin?